rsdoiel/opml/ideas/OPML-to-Markdown-and-back.md

-# OPML to Markdown round trip
+# OPML to Markdown and back

 ## Overview